Trees, tree protection and hedges

 Trees play a unique and important role in enhancing the quality of life in Redbridge and we try to protect existing trees and encourage new trees to be planted.

-- trees in parks and on council properties including schools
+- trees in parks, open spaces and on other council properties including schools

 Trees on private land

-You will need permission from the owner of the land before undertaking works to or removing a tree.
+We recommend seeking permission from the owner of the land before undertaking works to trees.

 Some trees can also be protected and it is a criminal offence to undertake works to or remove these trees without receiving permission from the Council.